A Wilder Yorkshire

 - Nature Targets: legal targets for nature's recovery that politicians must ultimately achieve and regularly report on progress towards e.g. safer air to breathe in our cities

-- A Nature Recovery Network: a joined-up network of habitats that provide enough space for wildlife to recover and for people to thrive
+- A Nature Recovery Network: a joined-up network of habitats that provides enough space for wildlife to recover and for people to thrive

 - Nature Watchdog: an independent body to help people challenge bad decisions made by Government and councils, which have a negative impact on wildlife and our natural environment.